Xiaoming-Zhao/DDSM-LJPEG/README.md

 This repository is created for converting Mammography of [Digital Database for Screening Mammography (DDSM)](http://marathon.csee.usf.edu/Mammography/Database.html) form LJPEG to more ordinary format.

 ## Prerequisite
 [ImageMagick](http://www.imagemagick.org/) is a great tool for image processing.
+We use it for converting from .pnm to .png.

 ## Install